bryanluwz/NTU-FYP-Chatbot-frontend/README.md

 This repository contains the frontend implementation for the NTU Final Year Project (FYP) Chatbot.
 The frontend is built using React (TypeScript) for handling user interactions and displaying chatbot responses.

+## Prelogue

+If you're running the node server to serve the frontend files, then you don't have to run this, just make sure that the `dist` folder exist.

 ## Features

 The key features of the frontend include: